publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch27/m__us_usc_t16_s1244.md

         (2) the areas adjacent to such trails, to be utilized for scenic, historic, natural, cultural, or developmental, purposes;

         (3) the characteristics which, in the judgment of the appropriate Secretary, make the proposed trail worthy of designation as a national scenic or national historic trail; and in the case of national historic trails the report shall include the recommendation of the Secretary of the Interior’s National Park System Advisory Board as to the national historic significance based on the criteria developed under the Historic Sites Act of 1935 ([49 Stat.
-666][/us/stat/49/666]; [16 U.S.C.
-461][/us/usc/t16/s461]);
+666][/us/stat/49/666]);

         (4) the current status of land ownership and current and potential use along the designated route;